 Prerequisite(s): COMS 2004, or PAPM 2000, and thirdyear standing in Communication and Media Studies (including BPAPM and BGInS related specializations and streams), or permission of the School of Journalism and Communication.

 Lecture and lab three hours a week.

-Qualitative Research in Communication
+COMS 3002 [0.5 credit] Qualitative Research in Communication

 An introduction to interpretive methods in media and communication studies.